Victordh/VeganProductScanner/PROCESS.md

 - Renamed a lot of stuff for consistency
 - Cleaned up code here and there
 - Split ResultFragment up into 4 fragments: ResultFragment, AddFragment, EnterFragment and SentFragment

+# day 12

+- Busy trying to get 3 fragments (Add, Enter and Sent) inside ResultFragment, tried a lot, not working yet.